Math ClubMath Club

 v1 · padrão canônico

-Derivative as the limit of the average rate of change.
+The derivative as the limit of the average rate of change.
 Tangent line.
-Differentiability implies continuity, but not vice-versa.
-Calculation by definition for elementary functions.
+Differentiability implies continuity, but not conversely.
+Computing derivatives from the definition for elementary functions.

 f(a)=limh0f(a+h)f(a)hf'(a) = \lim_{h \to 0} \frac{f(a+h) - f(a)}{h}